Punch-marked coins: Achaemenid and Greek coinage (6th century onward)

 — Daniel Schlumberger, quoted from Trésors Monétaires, p.42.

-According to Joe Cribb, Indian punch-marked coins go back to the mid-4th century BC or slightly earlier, and actually started with the punch-marked coinage of the Achaemenids in the Kabul/ Gandhara area.

 Mauryan Period (322–185 BC) and Post Mauryan periods

 Punch-marked coin of the Nanda dynasty of Magadha.
 The five symbols on this coin are: Sun symbol, six-armed (Magadha) symbol, bull on hilltop, Indradhvaja flanked by four taurines, elephant.
 There's also an unofficial countermark on the reverse.

 During the Mauryan period, punch-marked coins continued to be issued in large quantities.
 Similarly, the coinage of the Mauryan Empire was an example of the punch-marked coinage of Magadha.
-Each coin contained on average 50–54 grains of silver depending on wear and 32 rattis in weight, and earlier coins are flatter than later coins.
-Punches on these coins count to 450 different types with the most common the sun and six-armed symbols, and various forms of geometrical patterns, circles, wheels, human figures, various animals, bows and arrows, hills and trees etc.
+Each coin contained on average 50–54 grains of silver (depending on wear) and weighed 32 rattis, with earlier coins being flatter than later coins.
+There are 450 punch types, the most common being the sun and six-armed symbols, and including various forms of geometrical patterns, circles, wheels, human figures, animals, bows and arrows, and hills and trees.

 In the North, following the fall of the Maurya Empire and the increased influence of the Greco-Bactrians and Indo-Greeks, punch-marked coins were replaced by cast die-struck coins, as visible in the Post-Mauryan coinage of Gandhara.

 Punch marked coins are mentioned in the Manu Smriti (c.
 200 BC - 200 AD), and Buddhist Jataka (c.
-300 BC - 400 AD), circulating in the North until approximately the beginning of the first century AD, but lasted three centuries longer in the South, i.e. until about 300 AD.
+300 BC - 400 AD) as circulating in the North until approximately the beginning of 1 AD, and lasting three centuries longer in the South until about 300 AD.